YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Avoid alcohol before the procedure and during early recovery.
 The guidance on alcohol before hair transplant surgery is more important than the social part of the trip.
 Also avoid late nights, heavy walking, dehydration, crowded entertainment venues, and ignoring smoking restrictions around a hair transplant.

 Turkish baths, sauna, steam rooms, peeling, massage, swimming pools, and heavy sweating should not be treated as normal tourism around the operation.
-These activities may be enjoyable during a regular Istanbul holiday, but they are not appropriate around a fresh hair transplant procedure.
+These activities may be enjoyable during a regular Istanbul holiday, but they are not appropriate around fresh grafts.
+Heat belongs with sauna after hair transplant guidance.
+Pools and sea plans belong with swimming after hair transplant guidance, not a city itinerary.

 If you want to see Istanbul, do it before surgery, do it lightly, and leave enough energy for the medical plan.
-After surgery, keep the trip simple until your clinic confirms what is safe.
+If the sightseeing plan needs an extra day, connect that decision with how many days to stay in Turkey after hair transplant, not only with a tourism list.
+The trip should serve the surgery, not force the surgery to fit the trip.
+After surgery, keep the plan simple until your clinic confirms what is safe.